What to Know Before You Buy a Fixed Indexed Annuity (FIA)

 4. Understand the Surrender Period

-FIAs typically have a surrender period, during which early withdrawals may incur surrender charges:
+FIAs are designed for long-term planning.
+Most include a surrender period, during which early withdrawals above the penalty-free allowance may be subject to surrender charges.

 5. Assess Liquidity Options

-- Many FIAs allow penalty-free withdrawals of up to a certain percentage annually.
+• Annual penalty-free withdrawals up to a contract-specified percentage

 6. Evaluate Optional Riders